Matching complexes of trees and applications of the matching tree algorithm: Introduction

-Prior to Friedman and Hanlon's formula for the Betti numbers of $M(K_{m, n})$ \cite{Friedman}, Ziegler \cite{Ziegler} proved that $M(K_{m, n})$ is vertex decomposable when $2m-1 \leq n$.
-Consequently, $M(K_{m,n})$ is homotopy equivalent to a wedge of $(m-1)$-dimensional spheres when $2m-1 \leq n$.
-In addition to homology and homotopy type, the connectivity of $M(K_n)$ and $M(K_{m, n})$ has been studied.
-A topological space is {\em $k$-connected} if the higher homotopy groups $\pi_\ell$ vanish for all dimensions $\ell \leq k$.
-The study of the connectivity of the chessboard complex \cite{Bjorner_etal, Shareshian_Wachs} was originally motivated by problems in computational geometry \cite{ZV}.
+Most of the results about the matching complex $M(K_n)$ have analogues for the {\em chessboard complex}, $M(K_{m,n})$.
+In the last several decades, the Betti numbers, homotopy type, and connectivity of $M(K_n)$ and $M(K_{m,n})$ have been well-studied (see, for instance, the results in \cite{Bouc, Friedman, Ziegler}).
+Studying the connectivity of the chessboard complex \cite{Bjorner_etal, Shareshian_Wachs} was originally motivated by problems in computational geometry \cite{ZV}.

 Few other families of graphs have been as well-studied as $K_n$ and $K_{m, n}$.
-In \cite{Kozlov_Trees}, Kozlov used vertex decomposability to show that the matching complex of a path $P_n$ on $n$ vertices is either homotopy equivalent to a point if $n \equiv 2$ (mod 3) or a sphere of dimension $\lceil\frac{n-4}{3} \rceil$ otherwise \cite[Proposition 4.6]{Kozlov_Trees}.
-Using similar methods, Kozlov showed that the homotopy type of the matching complex of a cycle $C_n$ is either a sphere of dimension $\lceil\frac{n-4}{3} \rceil$ if $n \not\equiv 0$ (mod 3) or a wedge of two spheres of dimension $\lceil\frac{n-4}{3} \rceil$ otherwise \cite[Proposition 5.2]{Kozlov_Trees}.
+In \cite{Kozlov_Trees}, Kozlov determined the homotopy types of the matching complexes of paths and cycles.
 In \cite{Braun_Hough}, Braun and Hough used discrete Morse matchings to find bounds on the location of non-trivial homology groups for the $2 \times n$ grid graph.
 Matsushita built on their results, using purely topological methods to show that the matching complex of a $2 \times n$ grid graph is homotopy equivalent to a wedge of spheres~\cite{Matsushita}.
 In 2008, Marietti and Testa proved that the matching complex of a forest is either contractible or homotopy equivalent to a wedge of spheres~\cite[Theorem 4.13]{Marietti_Testa_forests}.

 In \cite{Jakob}, Jonsson proposes studying the topological properties of the matching complexes of honeycomb graphs.
-A $r \times s \times t$ \emph{honeycomb graph} is a hexagonal tiling and, more specifically, the dual graph to a hexagonal region of equilateral triangles in which $r$ is the length of the lower left side, $s$ is the length of the upper left side, and $t$ is the width of the top (Figure \ref{fig:honeycomb}).
+A honeycomb graph, also called a hexagonal grid graph, is a subgraph of a unit side length hexagonal tiling of the plane.
+An $r \times s \times t$ \emph{honeycomb graph} has $r$ hexagons along its lower left side, $s$ hexagons along its upper left side, and $t$ hexagons along the top (see Figure~\ref{fig:honeycomb}).